Microsoft/IntuneDocs.pt-br/intune/device-sync.md

 ## <a name="next-steps"></a>Próximas etapas

-Escolha **Ações de Dispositivo** para ver o status da ação de sincronização.
+Escolha **Ações do dispositivo** para ver o status da ação de sincronização.